aliamini1422/aliamini1422/README.md

 # 💫 About Me:
-🔭 I’m currently working on Gym mobile application<br>🤝 I’m looking for a job<br>🌱 I’m currently learning Front-end <br>
+🔭 I’m currently working on Gym mobile application<br>🤝 I’m looking for a job<br>

 ## 🌐 Socials: